Combinatorial Gray codes-an updated survey: Combinations

 For integers $k\geq 1$, $0\leq t\leq k-1$, and $n\geq 2k+1$ if $t=0$ or $n\geq 2k-t$ if $t>0$, the \emph{uniform subset graph~$U(n,k,t)$} has as vertices all $k$-element subsets of~$[n]$, and an edge between any two sets whose intersection has size~$t$.
 By taking complements, we see that $U(n,k,t)$ is isomorphic to $U(n,n-k,n-2k+t)$.
 For $t=0$ this precisely gives the Kneser graphs.
-For $t=k-1$ we get the flip graphs of $(n,k)$-combinations under transpositions, the Johnson graphs~$J(n,k)$. \openproblem{Uniform subset graphs were introduced by Chen and Lih~{\cite{MR888679}}, who conjectured that they all have a Hamilton cycle, except the Petersen graph, which arises as~$U(5,2,0)$ or~$U(5,3,1)$ (cf.~{\cite{MR1106528}}).} A solution of this conjecture for the case $t=k-1$ follows from the transposition Gray codes for $(n,k)$-combinations presented earlier.
+For $t=k-1$ we get the flip graphs of $(n,k)$-combinations under transpositions, the Johnson graphs~$J(n,k)$.
+For this reason uniform subset graphs are also known as generalized Johnson graphs in the literature. \solvedproblem{28}{The graphs~$U(n,k,t)$ were introduced by Chen and Lih~{\cite{MR888679}}, who conjectured that they all have a Hamilton cycle, except the Petersen graph, which arises as~$U(5,2,0)$ or~$U(5,3,1)$ (cf.~{\cite{MR1106528}}).} A solution of this conjecture for the case $t=k-1$ follows from the transposition Gray codes for $(n,k)$-combinations presented earlier.
 In addition to this, Chen and Lih settled the cases $t=k-2$ and $t=k-3$ in their paper.

-Note that bipartite Kneser graphs, Kneser graphs and uniform subset graphs are all vertex-transitive, so they are interesting instances of Lov\'asz' conjecture mentioned in Section~\ref{sec:lovasz}.
+A complete solution of the problem was presented by Merino, M\"utze and Namrata~\cite{MR4617441}.
+These results settle Lov\'asz' conjecture mentioned in Section~\ref{sec:lovasz} for all known families of vertex-transitive graphs defined by intersecting set systems (see~\cite{MR4733111}).

+For integers $k\geq 1$ and~$n\geq 2k+1$, the \emph{Schrijver graph} $S(n,k)$ is the subgraph of $K(n,k)$ induced by all subsets of~$[n]$ that contain no two circularly adjacent elements.
+More generally, for integers $k\geq 1$, $s\geq 2$, and $n\geq sk+1$, the \emph{$s$-stable Kneser graph $S(n,k,s)$} is the subgraph of~$K(n,k)$ induced by all subsets of~$[n]$ in which any two elements are in circular distance at least~$s$.
+Clearly, we have $S(n,k,2)=S(n,k)$.
+Schrijver graphs are named after Schrijver~\cite{MR512648}, who showed that they are vertex-critical subgraphs of~$K(n,k)$, i.e. they have the same chromatic number~$n-2k+2$ as~$K(n,k)$, but removing any of their vertices yields a graph with smaller chromatic number.
+In particular, $S(2k+1,k)$ is an odd cycle with chromatic number~3.
+Schrijver graphs and more generally $s$-stable Kneser graphs were shown to be Hamiltonian by Ledezma and Pastine~\cite{ledezma_pastine_2024} and M\"{u}tze and Namrata~\cite{mutze_namrata_2024}, independently; see Figure~\ref{fig:comb4}~(c1)+(c2).

+\openproblem{61}{Biggs~\cite{MR556008} conjectured that for $k\geq 3$ the edges of the odd graph~$O_k$ can be partitioned into $\lfloor (k+1)/2\rfloor$ edge-disjoint Hamilton cycles.
+We do not even know two edge-disjoint Hamilton cycles in the odd graphs, the middle levels graphs~$Q_{2k+1,[k,k+1]}$, or more generally, in Kneser graphs~$K(n,k)$ or bipartite Kneser graphs~$H(n,k)$.}